 Integrative Wellness – Learn about the ways our body responds to stress and how we can shift stress-activation patterns to resilience-building ones.

 For more information and to schedule your training, please contact firstname.lastname@example.org

 MRBN's Community Resilience Facilitator (CRF) program grew in response to requests for local training and technical assistance to a wide variety of schools, healthcare practices, community collaboratives and other key audiences across the state of Maine.
 CRF program is designed to respond to the local community with high-quality presentations that provide education about ACEs and Resilience and aim to facilitate conversations that can lead to the prevention and mitigation of the impact of ACEs and ensure healthy and thriving children, families, and communities.

-CRF presentations cover three main topics: the Adverse Childhood Experiences (ACEs) study, brain development and how brains are impacted by toxic stress, and resilience building and protective factors that help buffer the impact of ACEs.
-All presentations include statewide data on ACEs in Maine. and are offered in one-hour or two-hour sessions.
-Participants leave the session with a fuller awareness of the risks of early adversity and the benefits of relationship-based resilience.
+All CRF presentations cover three main topics: the Adverse Childhood Experiences (ACEs) study, brain development and how brains are impacted by toxic stress, and resilience building and protective factors that help buffer the impact of ACEs.
+Presentations include statewide data on ACEs in Maine.
+Presentations can be offered in 1-hour and 2-hour increments.